 “Church and Union Charleston is located on historic Market Street in downtown Charleston, SC., offering a casual, yet refined dining experience with a sophisticated ambiance.”

 This stunning establishment is easy to find beside the Charleston Market.
 The food is good.
-The vibe is revolutionary Antifa poet meets wine bar chic.
+The vibe is Antifa poet meets wine bar.
 Not for everyone due to the dark, brooding ambiance.

 Reason to visit: The church interior.
 Great location.